 - To avoid electrical shock, wear rubber boots and keep electrical extension cables out of any damp patches.

 - Have your gas or oil central heating checked by a qualified person, before switching on the gas or trying to light any appliance, contact the British Gas emergency freephone 0800 111 999.

 - Don't let children play where floods have been, until areas have thoroughly dried.

 - Sunlight and soil help to destroy harmful bacteria.
 Any additional risk to health should go in a week or so.

-- You can take them to the landfill containers at your nearest waste recycling centre (they cannot be recycled as they've been contaminated).
+- You can dispose of used sandbags in the landfill containers at your nearest waste recycling centre

-- If the floodwater didn't reach the sandbags, they can be stored for use in the future.
+- If the floodwater did not reach the sandbags, they can be stored for use in the future.